 Caitlin joined the department in 2011 after having received her B.A. in English from the University of Pennsylvania (2007, summa cum laude, Phi Beta Kappa) and her M.A. in Cultures of Empire, Resistance, and Postcoloniality from the University of York (2008, First Honors).
 Her research interests include postcolonial literature with a focus on literatures from Africa, contemporary literature and culture, gender and sexuality, and race and ethnicity.
-Her dissertation, Writing Out of Place, explores memory, affect, race, and the recursive pull of place on the diasporic literary imagination in contemporary novels from Nigeria and South Africa.
+Her dissertation, Writing Out of Place, explores memory, affect, race, and the recursive pull of place on the diasporic literary imagination in contemporary novels by South African emigrants.

-Caitlin has represented the department in several different capacities, co-chairing the Graduate Action Committee (GAC) from 2012-2014 and the Postcolonial Colloquium from 2013-2014.
+Caitlin served the university as an Administrative Fellow in the Office of Undergraduate Research during the 2017-2018 academic year.
+She has represented the English department in several different capacities, co-chairing the Graduate Action Committee (GAC) from 2012-2014 and the Postcolonial Colloquium from 2013-2014.
 Caitlin also served as a member of the Working Group for Graduate Issues (WGGI) from 2012 to 2014.
 In the 2013-2014 academic year, she acted as the Graduate Coordinator for the Center of African American Studies Faculty-Graduate Seminar.

 “States of Shame: South African Writing After Apartheid.”
 Safundi: The Journal of Southern African and American Studies 10.3 (July 2009): 273-304.